Probing the energy-smeared R-ratio on the lattice: Introduction

 The $R$-ratio between the $e^+e^-$ cross-section into hadrons with that into muons plays a fundamental r\^ole in particle physics since its introduction in Ref.~\cite{Cabibbo:1970mh}.
 In recent years, the importance of the $R$-ratio has been mainly associated with the fact that its knowledge, as a function of the center-of-mass energy of the electrons, allows to predict the leading hadronic contribution (HVP) to the muon anomalous magnetic moment ($a_\mu$) via a dispersive approach.
 The dispersive determinations of $a_\mu^\mathrm{HVP}$, reviewed in detail in Ref.~\cite{Aoyama:2020ynm}, are in strong tension (about four standard deviations) with the experimental determination of $a_\mu$.
 On the other hand, lattice determinations of (partial) contributions to $a_\mu^\mathrm{HVP}$, obtained without any reference to the experimental measurements of $R$, are in much better agreement with the $a_\mu$ experiment~\cite{Borsanyi:2020mff}.

-\paragraph{The focus of this paper is $R$ and not $a_\mu$.} The experiments that measure $R$ are radically different from those that measure $a_\mu$ and, moreover, $R$ is an energy-dependent probe of the theory while $a_\mu$ is natively a low--energy observable.
+\paragraph{The focus of this paper is $R$, smeared with Gaussian kernels, and not $a_\mu$.} The experiments that measure $R$ are radically different from those that measure $a_\mu$ and, moreover, $R$ is an energy-dependent probe of the theory while $a_\mu$ is natively a low--energy observable.
 For these reasons a detailed phenomenological investigation of $R$ represents an independent precision test of the Standard Model with respect to that provided by $a_\mu$.
-We address here the theoretical side of this problem with the required non-perturbative accuracy on the lattice.
+We address here the theoretical side of this problem by computing the energy-smeared $R$-ratio on the lattice with the required non-perturbative accuracy.

 To this end, we rely on our effort within the ETMC that produced a collection of state-of-the-art lattice QCD ensembles with four dynamical Twisted Mass quark flavours~\cite{Frezzotti:2000nk} at physical pion masses together with the Euclidean correlators with two insertions of the hadronic electromagnetic current (see TABLE~\ref{tab:ensembles} and Ref.~\cite{Alexandrou:2022amy}).
-From these correlators, by using the method proposed in Ref.~\cite{Hansen:2019idp} and recently validated in Ref.~\cite{Bulava:2021fre}, we extract the $R$-ratio smeared with normalized Gaussian kernels, $G_\sigma(\omega)=\exp(-\omega^2/2\sigma^2)/\sqrt{2\pi \sigma^2}$, according to
+From these correlators, by using the method proposed in Ref.~\cite{Hansen:2019idp} and recently validated in Ref.~\cite{Bulava:2021fre} (see also Ref.~\cite{Bulava:2023mjc}), we extract the $R$-ratio smeared with normalized Gaussian kernels, $G_\sigma(\omega)=\exp(-\omega^2/2\sigma^2)/\sqrt{2\pi \sigma^2}$, according to

 We then compare our theoretical determinations of $R_\sigma(E)$ with experiments by smearing the $R$ measurements with the same Gaussian.
-In this way, by varying $E$ and $\sigma$, we probe $R$ in Gaussian energy bins of different widths.
+In this way, by varying $E$ and $\sigma$, we probe $R$ in Gaussian energy bins of different widths (see also Ref.~\cite{Bertlmann:1984ih}).
+With $E$ around the $\rho$-resonance peak and at $\sigma\simeq 600$~MeV we manage to compute $R_\sigma(E)$ with an accuracy at the $2\%$ level.
+In these Gaussian bins our results are in tension (about three standard deviations) with experiments.

-Around the $\rho$-resonance peak and at $\sigma\simeq 600$~MeV we manage to compute $R_\sigma(E)$ with an accuracy at the $2\%$ level.
-In this region our results are in tension (about three standard deviations) with experiments.
+From the phenomenological perspective, the observed tension might be ascribed to QED and strong isospin-breaking effects, that we have not included yet in our iso-symmetric QCD calculation, or to underestimated experimental uncertainties (see e.g.\ Ref.~\cite{CMD-3:2023alj}).
+From the methodological viewpoint, our results clearly demonstrate that it is possible to study the $R$-ratio in Gaussian energy bins on the lattice at the precision level required to perform precision tests of the Standard Model.